kurtosis-tech/kurtosis/docs/docs/reference/cli/cli.md

 :::

 ### Toggle Telemetry
-On installation Kurtosis enables telemetry by default.
-[Our telemetry](../explanations/metrics-philosophy.md) is anonymized.
+On installation Kurtosis enables anonymized [telemetry](../explanations/metrics-philosophy.md) by default.
+You can toggle it,

 ```bash
 kurtosis analytics enable